Scott Moncrieff Prize

-The Scott Moncrieff Prize, named after the translator C. K. Scott Moncrieff, is an annual £2,000 literary prize for French to English translation, awarded to one or more translators every year for a full-length work deemed by the Translators Association to have "literary merit".
+The Scott Moncrieff Prize, established in 1965, and named after the translator C. K. Scott Moncrieff, is an annual £3,000 literary prize for French-to-English translation, awarded to one or more translators every year for a full-length work deemed by the Translators Association to have "literary merit".
+The runner-up receives £1,000.
+The Prizes is currently sponsored by the Institut Français du Royaume Uni.
 Only translations first published in the United Kingdom are considered for the accolade.

-Sponsors of the prize include the French Ministry of Culture, the French Embassy, and the Arts Council of England.
+Sponsors of the prize have included the French Ministry of Culture, the French Embassy, and the Arts Council of England.